nikapps/ortc-php/README.md

 * [Uuid 2.8.x](https://packagist.org/packages/rhumsaa/uuid)

-## Ortc Documentations
+## Ortc Documentation
 This package is based on ORTC REST API.
-You can downlnoad REST service documentation from this url:
+You can download REST service documentation from this url:

 ```
 http://messaging-public.realtime.co/documentation/rest/2.1.0/RestServices.pdf